eas-nano/DeepSPT/README.md

  - Anaconda install guide: [here](https://www.anaconda.com/download)
  - Mini conda install guide: [here](https://docs.conda.io/en/latest/miniconda.html)

 DeepSPT is most easily setup in a new conda environment with dependecies and channels found in dependency.yml - Open Terminal / Commando prompt at wished location of DeepSPT and run the bash commands below, which creates the environemnt, downloades and installs packages, in less than 5 minutes.
-Run time is expected below 1 second per track.

 ```bash
 git clone https://github.com/JKaestelHansen/DeepSPT